COMING SOON TO A BARN OR WAREHOUSE NEAR YOU

 Q. Do the people who

-adopt a Working Cat have to care for them or can the cat fend for themselves?
+adopt a Barn Cat have to care for them or can the cat fend for themselves?

 A. We do require all adopters to be able to provide a warm shelter protected from the weather, regular food and water, and veterinarian care as needed.

 which Barn Cat I would like to adopt?